-Smith et al.66 emphasized the need for systematic application of theories and techniques from several subfields of computer science and the integration of techniques developed in computer vision and image processing in the design and implementation of GIS.
-This paper has attempted to indicate to readers of Computer-Aided Design that the extraction of useful information from available spatial data is an art as much as it is a science.
-If the data and methods of cartography are divorced from, and manipulated without regard to, underlying meanings, principles, constraints and patterns of usage, then the resulting systems will be of limited value.
-Worse still, uncritical and deskilled use of such systems could result in disaster.
-The inflexible design of the emergency system for the fire brigade, in the case of the Hillsborough disaster127, provides a timely warning.
+Smith et al (1987) emphasized the need for systematic application of theories and techniques from several sub-fields of computer science and the integration of techniques developed in computer vision and image processing in the design and implementation of GIS.
+This paper has attempted to indicate to CAD readers that the extraction of useful information from available spatial data is an art as much as it is a science.
+If the data and methods of cartography are divorced from and manipulated without regard to underlying meanings, principles, constraints and patterns of usage, then the resulting systems will be of limited value.
+Worse still, uncritical and de-skilled use of such systems could result in disaster.
+The inflexible design of the emergency system for the fire brigade, in the case of the Hillsborough disaster (Computer Weekly, 1989), provides a timely warning.